Long assumes responsibility of Mountain Warrior battalion

 |0

-This work, Long assumes responsibility of Mountain Warrior battalion [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Long assumes responsibility of Mountain Warrior battalion, by CPT Cody Stagner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT